KEY RESULT

 What was the problem?

-When we audited their call flow, the numbers were stark.
-The firm was handling 72+ calls per day, with roughly 50% being simple FAQ calls that didn't require attorney judgment.
-A paralegal and attorney combined were spending 38 hours per week answering questions that a well-trained voice agent could resolve in under 10 seconds.
+When we audited their call flow, the numbers were rough.
+72+ calls a day, about half of them FAQ.
+A paralegal and an attorney were burning 38 hours a week combined on questions a trained voice agent resolves in under 10 seconds.

-More expensive: calls were sometimes going unanswered during brief periods when staff was on other calls or in meetings.
+Worse, calls were sometimes going unanswered when staff was on other calls or in meetings.
 Prospects hung up.
-Potential cases walked.
+Cases walked.

 How did ClearCall AI deploy?

-We started with one use case: front-line FAQ handling + intake qualification.
-We trained the voice agent on the firm's standard questions:
+We started with one job: front-line FAQ handling plus intake qualification.
+We trained the agent on the firm's standard questions:

-The agent answered these questions immediately, in the caller's language, with the firm's specific information.
-If a caller needed legal advice or wanted to book a consultation, the agent collected details and escalated to the paralegal with full context—no need to repeat information.
+The agent answered those immediately, in the caller's language, with the firm's real information.
+If a caller actually needed legal advice or wanted to book a consultation, the agent took the details and handed off to the paralegal with everything already captured, so the caller wasn't repeating themselves.

-Deployment took two weeks.
+Deployment was two weeks.
 No IT lift.
-The system integrated with their existing voicemail and CRM intake process.
+It plugged into the firm's existing voicemail and CRM intake process.

 What were the results?

-Month 3: Results held steady.
-The firm was now freeing 30+ paralegal hours per week that previously went to call-answering.
-Those hours went back to actual case qualification, document review, and client relationship work.
-Staff reported less phone fatigue.
-Attorneys stopped being interrupted for "what are your hours?" calls.
+Month 3: the numbers held.
+The firm was freeing 30+ paralegal hours a week, and those hours went back into case qualification, document review, and client work.
+Staff said phone fatigue dropped.
+Attorneys stopped getting interrupted to answer "what are your hours?"

-Bonus: after-hours calls were now answered.
-Prospects calling at 6 PM got immediate responses instead of voicemail.
-Several after-hours callers scheduled consultations directly.
+Useful side effect: after-hours calls were now being answered.
+Prospects calling at 6 PM got a live response instead of voicemail, and a handful booked consultations directly through the agent.

 Why this worked

-Law firms have a clear FAQ layer—the same questions arrive repeatedly.
-The firm's staff was already trained to answer them consistently.
+Law firms have an obvious FAQ layer.
+The same questions show up over and over, and the staff was already answering them consistently.
 We didn't need to teach the agent legal reasoning.
-We just needed to automate the gate-keeper function and escalate appropriately.
+We needed to automate the gatekeeper and get escalation right.

-The agent handled one job extremely well: qualifying whether the caller's issue matched the firm's practice area and collecting intake information.
-That narrow focus meant 64% automation on day one, not the 15-20% you see with over-ambitious agents trying to do five things at once.
+The agent did one thing well: figure out whether the caller's issue fit the firm's practice and collect intake.
+That narrow scope is why it hit 64% on day one, instead of the 15% to 20% you usually see when an agent is trying to do five things at once.

 Client identity anonymized at their request.
 Outcome metrics validated against deployment telemetry.